david-fager/kulibrat-game-ai/readme.md

 ## How To Play
 Starting the program is simply running the "main.py" file.
+This can be achieved in any python editor, or by using a terminal with command: \
+`$ python main.py` (__The script does make use of the numpy library, so this should be available to your intepreter.__)
+\
+\
 The default match is a human playing against the AI.
 However, setting the config variable "CUSTOM_MATCH" in the file "main.py" will allow:
 * human vs. human